sankethka/azps-conceptual/docs/create-azure-service-principal-azureps.md

 ## What is a 'service principal'?

 An Azure service principal is a security identity used by user-created apps, services, and automation tools to access specific Azure resources.
-Think of it as a 'user identity' (login and password or certificate) with a specific role, and tightly controlled permissions to access your resources.
+Think of it as a 'user identity' (username and password or certificate) with a specific role, and tightly controlled permissions to access your resources.
 It only needs to be able to do specific things, unlike a general user identity.
 It improves security if you only grant it the minimum permissions level needed to perform its management tasks.

-Right now, Azure PowerShell only supports the creation of password-based authentication credentials.
-In this topic, we cover creating a service principal with a specific password, and optionally assigning specific roles to it.

 ## Verify your own permission level